rubocode/frontier.nvim/doc/design/strategy.md

 than not having any functions or theme swapping as these introduce sheer ugliness and even hard-to-find bugs due to missing elements in the concrete theme module definitions, especially in a dynamic language such as _Lua_.

-> So everybody is in a hurry, and many of our clients want to do
-> things in less time.
-> This means they choose speed over depth.
-> To me that is an enormous loss.
-> **Peter Block**

 We seem to be better off without passing any arguments or always pass just one argument to the function when we request the color-infused highlight